 However, if you are locked in a custody battle, Family Matters Law Group has the experience and legal know-how to fight for you and your family.
-We believe strongly in a gender-neutral custody hearing, where the gender of the custodial parent takes a backseat to what is in the best interest of the child.
+Our Atlanta custody lawyers believe strongly in a gender-neutral custody hearing, where the gender of the custodial parent takes a backseat to what is in the best interest of the child.
 This is the time when you need a strong voice and clear, convincing evidence to give you the best chance at a favorable outcome.

 Legitimation is the second half of the burden of proof that an unwed father must provide to the court in a child custody case.
 Whereas paternity establishes that the father is the actual parent of the child, legitimation shows the father has played a significant role in the child’s life and is thus entitled to custody rights.
 Without legitimation, only the mother has any legal custody rights.

 Family Matters Law Group has helped numerous fathers prove both paternity and legitimation.
 We know the kinds of evidence that will help show the court a significant investment in the life of the child.
-Even if you have not been a regular part of the child’s life, we can help you to get partial rights so that you can begin to establish the caring, paternal relationship that every child needs.
+Even if you have not been a regular part of the child’s life, a family matters attorney can help you to get partial rights so that you can begin to establish the caring, paternal relationship that every child needs.

 Paternity is one of the two main components necessary for any father to prove whether he will seek custody of his children.
-Proving paternity involves proving that you are indeed the biological father of the child.
+Establishing paternity in Georgia involves proving that you are indeed the biological father of the child.
 In an ideal world, providing a birth certificate provides ample evidence of paternity.